jina-ai/career/advice.md

 - Play along with the open source community;
 - Speak and write good English.

-We offer a very competitive package and multiple perks for top talents.
-Come and join us today!
-Send your resume to [career@jina.ai](mailto:career@jina.ai)

-## Office Locations

-- Berlin, Alexanderplatz
-- Beijing, Zhongguancun InnoWay

-We also have few remote positions.

 ## Company Culture

-### *If we don’t like something, we change it and make it better.*
+*If we don’t like something, we change it and make it better.*

 - We do not waste time on things we do not believe.
 - We don’t lock up our value and innovation in "the way people have always done it."
 We are receptive to change.